 While the Board provides high-level strategy and guidance for the Partnership, our day-to-day activities are carried out by the executive officers of our General Partner, who are appointed by the Board and act within the authorities granted by the Board and our organizational documents, including those of the General Partner.
 Limited partners are not entitled to appoint the executive officers or directly or indirectly participate in our management or operations.
-In this report, we refer to the executive officers of our General Partner as "our executive officers."
-The following table sets forth the names, positions, ages, background, experience and qualifications (as of February 21, 2023) of the executive officers of our General Partner, other than Messrs.
+In this Annual Report on Form 10-K (this "Report"), we refer to the executive officers of our General Partner as "our executive officers."
+The following table sets forth the names, positions, ages, background, experience and qualifications (as of February 20, 2024) of the executive officers of our General Partner, other than Messrs.
 Lamp and Pytosh, who are listed under "The Board" above.